amschel99/rift-web/README.md

 $success: #0fb14d;
 ```

+#### Commits

+- please try and use meaningfull commit messages that indicate what change(s) the commit is about

 ** please make sure to run `npm run build` everytime before pushing your changes, if this throws an error or warning make sure to fix it because that deployment will fail **

 This branch, `uiV2`, intends to clean up the codebase using this guide and any other code style guide that may arise in the process while updating the UI to [the new design](https://www.figma.com/design/KGyRB7lsvBsteLYMFgpyOZ/sphereid?node-id=0-1&t=UckZ8jVjfyjNKKBw-1).